TrevorMW/imgurUpload/README.md

 imgurUpload
 ===========

-OO PHP wrapper for a simple anonymous imgur upload
+####Object Oriented PHP wrapper for anonymous and simple uploading of images to Imgur